USA Baseball: Olympics and related competitions' PNT

-World Baseball Classic National Team
+World Baseball Classic national team

 Following the removal of baseball from the Olympic program in 2005, the World Baseball Classic (WBC) was proposed by MLB, the Major League Baseball Players Association, and other professional baseball leagues and their players associations around the world.
 Subsequently, the tournament was created and the first installment was played in 2006.
 Unique to the event is the use of MLB players on the rosters, marking the first team in USA Baseball history to feature MLB-level athletes.

 For the inaugural 2006 World Baseball Classic, Team USA featured stars such as Chase Utley, Derek Jeter, and Chipper Jones.
 In the second installment of the WBC in 2009, with Dustin Pedroia, Jimmy Rollins, and Jeter donning the red, white, and blue, the U.S. team finished fourth, losing to Japan in the semifinals.

 The 2013 WBC team was managed by Joe Torre and led by David Wright, Joe Mauer, and Rollins.
 Team USA advanced to the second round of the tournament before falling to Puerto Rico.

 Team USA had its best showing in the tournament so far in 2017, taking home the Classic championship crown.
 Managed by Jim Leyland and featuring Marcus Stroman, Christian Yelich, Adam Jones, Eric Hosmer, Buster Posey, and Brandon Crawford, the U.S. went 6–2 en route to the title.
-The team opened the tournament with a dramatic 3–2 walk-off victory in extra innings over Colombia and took down the defending champions Dominican Republic – with the help of an iconic catch from Jones that robbed Manny Machado of a home run in the second round to advance to the semifinals.
+The team opened the tournament with a dramatic 3–2 walk-off victory in extra innings over Colombia and defeated the defending champions Dominican Republic – with the help of an iconic catch from Jones that denied Manny Machado a home run in the second round to advance to the semifinals.

 Following a rain-soaked 2–1 victory over Japan, Team USA went head-to-head against Puerto Rico, which had beaten the U.S. 6–5 earlier in the tournament, in the final, and put together an 8–0 win.
 Stroman got the start and took a no-hitter into the seventh inning of the contest, giving up just one hit and one walk in his six innings of work.
 The offense backed up Stroman's outing with a 13-hit showing that led to eight runs, five of which came with two outs, to secure the shutout victory and USA Baseball's first WBC championship.

 Stroman was named the MVP of the tournament, while Hosmer (1B) and Yelich (OF) were both named to the WBC All-Tournament team.

-Returning in 2023, this time with Mark DeRosa as team skipper, the national WBC squad, led by OF Mike Trout, led the nation on a near successful defense of the championship, ending up with silver.
+Returning in 2023, this time with Mark DeRosa as team skipper, the national WBC squad, led by OF Mike Trout, led the Team USA on a near successful defense of the championship, ending up with silver.
+In 2026, the United States advanced to its third championship game in a row, but again fell short.

 ALL-TIME TEAM USA WORLD BASEBALL CLASSIC RESULTS: